RVHD and RVHD2

 Rabbit Viral Hemorrhagic Disease in the UK

-RHD, as it is known in the USA, is extremely rare in the western hemisphere (US, Canada, Mexico, South America) because extreme measures are historically taken immediately upon recognizing an outbreak.
-We provided information about RHD and how to handle an outbreak in the US here: www.raising-rabbits.com/rabbit-hemorrhagic-disease.html.
+RHD, as it is known in the USA, has historically been extremely rare in the western hemisphere (US, Canada, Mexico, South America) because extreme measures were taken immediately upon recognizing an outbreak.
+We provided information about RHD and how to handle an outbreak in the US here: Rabbit Hemorrhagic Disease.

 Sponsored Links